avigewirtz/avigewirtz.github.io-/make/makefiles.md

 #### Writing a makefile for testintmath

+For make to determine the minimum rebuilding our program need after a modification, it needs three pieces of information:
+1. description dependencies among files in our program
+2. commands to build each file
+3. last modification timestamps of each file

+Requirement 3 can be done by make automatically, so we don't have to input that information.
+Requiremnts 1 and 2 can be described via a makefile.

+For make to build our program, we need to have some way of formally expressing the dependencies among the files in our program.
+This can be done via a dependency graph.
 The core of a makefile is a dependency graph.
 Identical to graph shown in Figure 12, but with arrows flipped.

 <figure><img src="../.gitbook/assets/Group 125 (1).png" alt="" width="563"><figcaption><p>Figure 12.3: testintmath's dependency graph</p></figcaption></figure>